exoscale/telex/README.md

                :form-params {:foo :bar1}})
 ```

-It will use the async interface of the underlying client,
+It will use the async interface of the underlying client, so it will
-so it will return a CompletableFuture.
+return a CompletableFuture.

+telex ships with [auspex](https://github.com/mpenet/auspex/), so you
+have helpers to deal-with/compose CompletableFutures in a fairly simple way.

 Client options (to be passed to the client builder):